XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 ## lesson7-batch-minting.py

-This form is based on earlier examples, with unused fields, handlers, and buttons are removed.
+This form is based on earlier examples, with unused fields, handlers, and buttons removed.
 Additions are highlighted below.

 ```python
 import tkinter as tk